OsvaldN/APS360_Project/README.md

 </p>

 #### 7.2 VAE
 Two VAE models performed well; one with a KLD weighting of 0.1 and the other with a KLD weighting of 0.01.
 While the model with lower KLD weighting achieved a better MSE loss, its generative capabilities were inferior to the other model.
 This is because the latent space had a looser constraint and its final distribution differed substantially from a standard Gaussian - decoding noise yielded poor results.
-In both models, KLD loss stays incredibly stable leading us to believe that the distribution is optimized early and later epochs minimize reconstruction loss.
+In both models, KLD loss stays incredibly stable leading us to believe that the distribution is optimized early and the reconstruction loss is minimized in later epochs.

 <p align="center">
 <img src=/images/image14.png>